1. Getting start creating WAPT packages

 2.1.7.
 Using control file fields

-It’s possible to use control file informations on setup.py
+It is possible to use control file informations on setup.py.

 def setup():